 Fellowships for Entering Students

 90% of all graduate students at Berkeley receive some form of financial support.
 Students do not have to apply for fellowships before their admission to Berkeley, or during the admissions process.

 Fellowships for Entering Students

 Berkeley Fellowships – awarded to outstanding applicants to doctoral programs in all fields;

-Chancellor’s and Cota Robles Fellowships – awarded to exceptional applicants who also advance the Regents’ goals for diversification of the academy;
+Chancellor’s and Cota Robles Fellowships – awarded to outstanding applicants who also advance the Regents’ goals for diversification of the academy;